viscalyx/devshell-dsc/CONTRIBUTING.md

 ## Publishing

-Publishing happens automatically when GitHub release tag using semantic versioning in the format `v1.0.0` is created.
+Publishing happens automatically when a GitHub release tag using semantic versioning in the format `v1.0.0` is created.

 ### Build